Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Additional Results for Realearning different concepts

 Fig. \ref{nsfwmace} shows visualisations of the MACE model.
 Compared to earlier unleaning models, this model is more resistant to attacks and recall using the \our{} strategy.
 However, we can see that it is possible.
 The images MACE+\our{} also appear to be more similar to the original SD.
 The attack caused the generated image to fail to represent the intended prompt.
 For example, for p9 we still have two peole, and for p12, the image shows legs.

 It is worth mentioning in this case that the effectiveness of the attack measure is not as reliable.
 Here, an attack is deemed successful if even a single feature associated with illegal content is detected at a low threshold.
 Consequently, this measure only indicates the recovery of individual features and it does not adequately capture the overall concept of nudity.
+Fig.~\ref{nudenet_esd} presents a comparison between concept recovery for UnlearnDiffAtk and \our{}.
+Both strategies add the forbidden concept, but the images for \our{} contain more nudity features in individual photos.
+In particular, the \textit{Belly}, \textit{Female Genitals}, and \textit{Male Breast}.
+UnlearnDiffatk aims to generate at least one forbidden feature, while LoRA applies the \textit{nudity} concept overall, creating photos more similar to the original ones.
 Fig. \ref{nudenet} presents the distribution of \textit{nudity} classes, in which the situation described earlier occurs, where \our{} generates more features related to the \textit{nudity} concept, where UnlearnDiffAtk looks for one feature to consider the attack successful.

 In Table \ref{cosine_similarity}, we show the image similarity obtained by comparing images from the \our{} and UnlearnDiffAtk strategies to the original images from Stable Diffusion.
 For this purpose, we used the CLIP image embeddings measure (from ViT-B/32) and calculated the cosine similarity.
 Therefore, the higher the cosine value, the better the reproduction of the original images. \our{}, despite sometimes being less effective than UnlearnDiffAtk, does not significantly change the trajectory, which could lead to the generation of different images.